Which Airlines are not Flying the Boeing 737 MAX?

 How to see which airlines are flying the Boeing 737 MAX when booking a flight with Alternative Airlines

-Search for flights on any routes and any dates by using our search form.
+1. Search for flights on any routes and dates using our search form.

-We'll show you all flights from every airline airline available for your chosen search.
+2. We'll show you all flights from every airline airline available for your chosen search.
+You can then use our Aircraft filter to pick and choose which aircraft you're happy to fly on.